Do you feel alone, unimportant, misunderstood?

 These out-of-session exercises are important for increasing trust, love, fun, excitement, and intimacy.

 It can be a difficult choice to attend marriage counseling, but the payoff can be life-alteringly HUGE.
 You have the potential to learn things about yourself, your spouse, and your relationship that you never knew existed.
-When couples dedicate themselves to this process of improving their marriages they land in a place of deep emotional and physical intimacy.
+When couples dedicate themselves to improving their marriages, they land in a place of deep emotional and physical intimacy.
 Even if this type of connection does not seem possible right now, with the help of an understanding, fair, caring, and capable marriage counselor, amazing things happen.
-The Salt Lake Relationship Center specializes in relationships, so we know what it takes to move a couple from a place of distress to one of intimacy.
+Most importantly, the Salt Lake Relationship Center specializes in relationships, so we know what it takes to move a couple from a place of distress to one of intimacy.
+Change is possible!

 Marriage Counseling Sounds Good, but You May Still Have Some Concerns….